 Please enter via our online site at: www.wildlifephotographeroftheyear.com

-If you've entered in the past three years, you're already registered with us, so just follow the steps below:
+If you've entered in the past four years, you're already registered with us, so just follow the steps below:

 1. Sign in with your registered email address and password.